filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 %{color: "rgba(188, 35, 5, 0.5)", position: 0, socket: nil, title: nil}
 ```

-So now we are able to store one user which is progress but how can we have one process per connected user?
+We are now able to store one user which is progress but how can we have one process per connected user?
 Do we create a pool of empty processes preemptively and set the state as needed?
 Do we have all the data within one process with a list or a map?
 Or do we use the Beam superpowers?

-I think you know the awnser
+I think you know the answer.

 #### The power of multiplication